 Monthly costs for a Australian Shepherd range from $168 to $318.
 This includes food, vet care, insurance, grooming, and supplies.
 Dogs and seniors typically cost more than healthy adults.

-Is a Australian Shepherd expensive to own compared to other cats?
+Is a Australian Shepherd expensive to own compared to other dogs?

 Australian Shepherds cost about the same as the average dog.
 A typical dog costs around $2,800 per year, and australian shepherds at $2,023–$3,817/year fall right in line due to their medium-sized size and moderate health profile.